 But research also shows there are some common, critical factors in the most successful product development processes that businesses can concentrate on to optimise their drive to innovate.

 5 critical success factors in NPD

 Startups often have the advantage of being small - staffed by multi-skilled individuals in a constant state of collaboration working on one killer product that they hope will change the world.
 But once a business grows and teams become more specialised and physically dispersed they can lose this interconnectedness.
 Appointing interdisciplinary teams to focus on new developments has been a proven route to success for many companies.

-Whatever the size and scale of your company, though, supporting a range of formal and informal ways to include input from a range of functions and customers is vital in producing a product that can fulfil a market need.
-It is also vital in discovering how to fulfil that need in a way (and at a price) the market will embrace.
+Whatever the size and scale of your company, though, supporting a range of formal and informal ways to include input from a range of functions and customers is vital in producing a product that can fulfill a market need.
+It is also vital in discovering how to fulfill that need in a way (and at a price) the market will embrace.

 Using the right digital tools can bring dispersed teams together more effectively.
 These might include screen sharing software, video conferencing, instant messaging, as well as robust document management systems (DMS).